In this tutorial we will show you how to setup User ID Advanced Security Access in PHP Report Maker. We will use the demo database for demonstration.

 we can only access employee #1 (nancy)'s records.

 If you now log out and login again as employee #3 using "janet" as user name and "1234" as password, you can only access employee #3 (janet)'s records:

-But if you now lo gout and login again as employee #2 using "andrew" as user name and "1234" as password, you can access all employees' records because "andrew" is the parent user of all employees.
-All users report to "andrew".
+But if you now lo gout and login again as employee #2 using "andrew" as user name and "1234" as password, you can only access employee #1(nancy), #3 (janet), #4(margaret), #5(steven) and #8(laura)'s records because "andrew" is the parent user of them, all these users report to "andrew".

 If you click the popup filter button in the header, you can filter the records for your child user(s) and/or your own.